ashu-89/all-relations/README.md

 #1.
 Unidirectional relation from Company to Employee

-<tab>   #1a.
-With @JoinColum - hibernate creates FK in Employee which references Comapny's id
+   1a.
+With @JoinColum - hibernate creates FK in Employee which references Comapny's id 1b.
-<tab>   #1b.
 Without @JoinColumn - hibernate creates a join table

 #2.
 Unidirectional relation from Employee to Company